 If you do not have an English language certificate, kindly prepare the template for English language certificate to be submitted with your application.
 An English language teacher or other professional who has studied English language (higher education), may evaluate your language proficiency and sign the template.

 Further details can be found at the SI Academy for Young Professionals website.

 If you are interested in learning more about the module and the application process, there will be two information sessions held on Zoom, where the organizers will hold a short presentation about the module and there will be an opportunity to ask questions.
 Please register for one of the meetings using the links below:

-Migration and Integration in the Eastern Partnership and the Baltic Sea Region: Policy and Administrative Challenges for the Development of Inclusive Societies is funded by the Swedish Institute as a part of SI Academy for Young Professionals (SAYP).
+Migration and Integration: Challenges and Good Practices for the Development of Inclusive Societies is funded by the Swedish Institute as a part of SI Academy for Young Professionals (SAYP).